tryggos16/kest2_Verkefni6_-ryggism-l/README.md

 Answer: In the file properties window, give full control to the owner and explicitly deny all access to other groups and users.

+# 13.3.4.6 Lab - Configure Windows Firewall.

+### 1. Question: Under PC-1, are you able to see the shared folder Cisco?
+Answer: True.

+### 2. Question: What are the benefits of Windows Firewall?
+Answer: It can prevent hackers or malicious software from gaining access to your computer through the internet or a network.

+### 3. Question: Describe a negative consequence of having too many exceptions.
+Answer: having to many exceptions will put the computer at higher risk of attacks.

+### 4. Question: Can you connect to PC-1 and view the Cisco shared folder?
+Answer: NO.

+### 5. Question: Did you receive an error message on PC-2?
+If so, what was the Error message?
+Answer:  Windows cannot access PC-1.

+### 6. Question: Can you connect to computer 1?
+Explain.
+Answer: Yes, because PC-1’s File and Printer Sharing is not being blocked by the firewall.

+### 7. Question: List the short name of four services that are available in the Customize Service Settnigs window.
+Answer: AxinstSv, AjRouter, Appinfo, ALG.

 take! pass:  Cisco12345